 Get a unique perspective on St. Petersburg by seeing it from high above, and book a helicopter ride over Clearwater Beach.
 It definitely is one of the coolest things to do in St Petersburg.
 Whenever we get a chance to get a helicopter, we do it!

-There are several aviation tour companies in Clearwater that offer short and exciting helicopter tours over the beaches.
+Several aviation tour companies in Clearwater offer short and exciting helicopter tours over the beaches.
 There’s no better view than the one from above, where you can really appreciate the color of the water and the expansive beaches that cover Florida’s sunny coast.

 Tours last from 15 minutes to half an hour.
 Many flights will take you high enough to get a great bird’s eye view but low enough that you can spot lots of marine life.
 Keep your eyes peeled for dolphins, sharks, and manatees!